Search

 Key Takeaways:

-• Product managers focus on customer needs, product vision, and business strategy, while software engineers handle the technical execution.
+• Product managers take care of customer needs, product vision, and business strategy and software engineers take care of technical execution.

-• Developing leadership, customer empathy, and business knowledge is key to successfully transitioning into product management.
+• Leadership, customer empathy, and business knowledge are important traits to develop when moving into product management.

 In this article